nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanoscale dimensions of carbon nanoparticles.

-### Expanded Definition and Usage\nCarbon nanoparticles are at the forefront of nanotechnology, offering innovative solutions across diverse industries such as electronics, where their electrical properties are harnessed for miniaturized and efficient components, and in medicine, where their unique physical properties enhance the delivery and imaging of drugs.
+### Expanded Definition and Usage:
+Carbon nanoparticles are at the forefront of nanotechnology, offering innovative solutions across diverse industries such as electronics, where their electrical properties are harnessed for miniaturized and efficient components, and in medicine, where their unique physical properties enhance the delivery and imaging of drugs.
 In environmental science, they are used for pollutant detection and remediation, taking advantage of their high surface area and reactivity.
 The ongoing research into the biocompatibility and environmental impacts of carbon nanoparticles continues to broaden their potential applications and addresses safety and sustainability concerns.